CUSTOMER ANALYTICS2025-11-12

 Customer journey analytics is the process of analyzing where your customers are in their buying process and how you can influence them to move closer to purchasing your product.

-In addition to increasing customer lifetime value (CLV), businesses use it to improve customer loyalty and grow revenue.
+In addition to increasing customer lifetime value (CLV), businesses utilize it to enhance customer loyalty and drive revenue growth.

-Analyzing the customer journey provides teams with insights into customer behavior to inform strategic decisions.
+Analyzing the customer journey provides teams with valuable insights into customer behavior, informing strategic decisions and enhancing overall customer experience.

-This form of analytics starts with a customer journey map, but you need to determine which customer journey you want to track.
+This form of analytics begins with a customer journey map, but you must first determine which customer journey you want to track.

 Sequential: This is the most common type of customer journey map, representing a linear process from one point to another, with intermediate stages in between.